KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Progress Bar

-    - There are a lot of settings for each filter that can be not fully visible.
-A splitter on the right allows to see them all.
-Also, it's possible to enlarge the G'MIC-Qt dialog if necessary, or better switch to **Fullscreen** with the button on the bottom.
+    - If a filter has many parameter settings, some may not be visible; use the the scroll bar to access more settings.
+Also, it's possible to enlarge the G'MIC-Qt dialog if necessary, or switch to **Fullscreen** with the button on the bottom.

-    - Depending on the filter selected, some parameters can increase a lot the iterations on the image.
+    - Depending on the filter, some parameters can require many iterations on the image and increase processing time.
 Adjust the settings carefully, as the times can increase exponentially before seeing the result.

-    - The filter preview can be adjusted to compare the results before and after the effect.
-Looks if a **Preview Type** settings is not available in the settings view and adjust zooming/panning for the best comparison.
+    - The filter preview can be adjusted to compare the results before and after the effect. **Preview Type** settings are available in the parameters pane.

     .. figure:: images/editor_gmicqt_preview_type.webp
         :alt: